 Despite these challenges, there are several strategies that government agencies can use to protect their systems:

-- Implement Strong Authentication: Passwords alone are no longer sufficient to protect sensitive information.
-Government agencies should implement two-factor or multi-factor authentication as an additional layer of protection, adding another level of assurance.
+• Implement Strong Authentication: Passwords alone no longer suffice in protecting sensitive data; government agencies should implement two-factor or multi-factor authentication as an additional layer of defense and assurance.

-- Train Employees: Educating employees on best practices for cybersecurity can help protect against insider threats such as phishing attacks or accidental data leaks.
+• Education of Employees: Informing employees on best practices for cybersecurity can provide important protections against threats like insider threats such as phishing attacks or accidental data leakage from within an organization.

-- Conduct Regular Security Audits: Regular security audits can help identify vulnerabilities in government systems before they can be exploited.
+• Conduct Regular Security Audits: Holding regular security audits can help identify vulnerabilities in government systems before they’re exploited by attackers.

-- Collaborate With Other Agencies: By sharing information and best practices with other government agencies, we can enhance overall cybersecurity across the government.
+• Collaboration With Other Agencies: By sharing our cybersecurity knowledge and best practices among government agencies, we can strengthen overall cybersecurity within government institutions.

 Read Also: Google Messages RCS now available for the Indian smartphone users